NicholasCorniaOrpheus/an_economy_of_eloquence/docs/core_rules.md

 Afterwards, each player computes the absolute distance between their coin amount and the aforementioned average value.
 This number is called the _Harmony Score_ of a player.
 Finally, the GM computes the sum of all the Harmony scores, and the final result will reflect how balance and collaborative the game session has been.

 For example, a session with 5 players ends with _eloquence_ tokens amounts of 8, 12, 10, 22 and 14.
-The average value is 14 (rounded up) and for each player we have _Harmony Scores_ of 6, 2, 4, 8, 0, leading to a final average score of 4.
+The average value is 14 (rounded up) and for each player we have _Harmony Scores_ of 6, 2, 4, 8, 0, leading to a final collective value of 20.

 Average Harmony score (heuristic) table, based on the number of players _n_